skip to main |

-What a fabulous whirlwind the past few weeks have been ending in the grand finale - the two-day Salon des Champagnes et des Patisseries Fine at Pavillon Ledoyen Sunday was a festive family day There were many children (free from ages 3-10).
+What a fabulous whirlwind the past few weeks have been ending in the grand finale - the 2-day Le Salon des Champagnes et des Patisseries Fine at Pavillon Ledoyen Sunday was a festive family day - many children (free from ages 3-10).
 Monday was for professionals, journalists, restauranteurs etc.

-I'm just coming down to planet earth...maybe too many bubbles.
+I'm just coming down to earth...maybe too many bubbles.

-My work station right next to the pastry demo station.
+My work station next to the pastry demo station.

-The right setting for all the exquisite desserts.
-Here the new Hotel Crillon pastry chef Pablo Gicquel demonstrates a miniature version
+The perfect setting for all the exquisite desserts.
+New Hotel Crillon pastry chef Pablo Gicquel demonstrates a miniature version

-Of his choux d'amor - vanilla creme, almond praliné, full of vanilla bean
+His choux d'amor - vanilla creme, almond praliné, vanilla bean

 Chef James Berthier of Sucré Cacao made this lush morsel - a deep chocolate base, plus black cherry, plus black sesame flavored chantilly on top.